Abani Mukherji: 1930s

 During the 1930s, most of Mukherji's work was academic.
 He was an indologist at the Oriental Institute of the Academy of Sciences of the USSR, and became president of the All Union Association of Orientalists.
 He also worked at the Communist Academy.

 Death

-Mukherji fell victim to the Great Purge by Joseph Stalin in the late 1930s, but his death was only acknowledged by the Soviet Union after 1955.
+Mukherji was executed in the Great Purge by Joseph Stalin in the late 1930s, but his death was only acknowledged by the Soviet Union after 1955.
 Mukherji was arrested on 2 June 1937.
-He was assigned for the first category of repression (execution by firearms) in the list "Moscow-Center" and executed on 28 October 1937.
+He was assigned for the first category of repression (execution by shooting) in the list "Moscow-Center" and executed on 28 October 1937.

 Personal life

 In 1920, while in Russia, Mukherji met Rosa Fitingov, who was then an assistant to one of Lenin's private secretaries, Lydia Fotieva.
 Rosa Fitingov was a Russian Jewish woman who joined the Communist Party in 1918.
 They married and had two children; a son named Gora and a daughter named Maya.
-Gora Mukerdzhi died fighting the invading Wehrmacht in the Battle of Stalingrad in 1942.
-His wife Rosa was later one of the founding members of the CPI and acted as M.N.
-Roy's interpreter.
+Gora Mukerdzhi was killed fighting the invading Wehrmacht in the Battle of Stalingrad in 1942.
+His wife Rosa was later one of the founding members of the CPI and acted as M. N. Roy's interpreter.